mohammad-moussalli/se-factory-final-project/README.md

 **Front-end:** The project uses the [React JavaScript Library](https://reactjs.org/).
--[React](https://reactjs.org/) (also known as [React.js](https://reactjs.org/) or [ReactJS](https://reactjs.org/)) is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+- [React](https://reactjs.org/) (also known as [React.js](https://reactjs.org/) or [ReactJS](https://reactjs.org/)) is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 React can be used as a base in the development of single-page, mobile, or server-rendered applications with frameworks like [Next.js](https://nextjs.org/).

-**Back-end:** The project uses the [Node.js] Platform(https://nodejs.org/en/) and [Express.js](https://expressjs.com/) Framework.
+**Back-end:** The project uses the [Node.js](https://nodejs.org/en/) Platform and [Express.js](https://expressjs.com/) Framework.
--[Node.js](https://nodejs.org/en/) is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+- [Node.js](https://nodejs.org/en/) is an open-source, cross-platform, back-end [JavaScript](https://www.javascript.com/) runtime environment that runs on the V8 engine and executes [JavaScript](https://www.javascript.com/) code outside a web browser.
--[Express.js](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- [Express.js](https://expressjs.com/) is a minimal and flexible [Node.js](https://nodejs.org/en/) web application framework that provides a robust set of features for web and mobile applications.

 **Database:** The project uses [MySQL](https://www.mysql.com/), [phpMyAdmin](https://www.phpmyadmin.net/) and [Cloud Firestore](https://firebase.google.com/docs/firestore).
 - [MySQL](https://www.mysql.com/) is a relational database management system that uses SQL.
 SQL is primarily used to query and operate database systems.
 [MySQL](https://www.mysql.com/) allows you to handle, store, modify and delete data and store data in an organized way.